ZF-Commons/ZfcUser/README.md

 2. Now, specify the DI alias for your PDO connection in `./configs/autoload/module.zfcuser.config.php`, under the 'pdo' setting.
-   If you created the `./configs/autoload/database.config.php` file in the previous step, the alias you'll specify is 'masterdb'.
+   If you created the `./config/autoload/database.config.php` file in the previous step, the alias you'll specify is 'masterdb'.

-3. Finally, in `./config/autoload/module.zfcuser.config.php`, change the value of the `db_abstraction` setting from 'doctrine' to 'zend_db'.

 Navigate to http://yourproject/user and you should land on a login page.